getify/You-Dont-Know-JS/scope & closures/ch3.md

 ## Hiding In Plain Scope

-The traditional way of thinking about functions is that you declare a function, and then add code inside it.
+The traditional way of thinking about functions is that you define a function, and then add code inside it.
 But the inverse thinking is equally powerful and useful: take any arbitrary section of code you've written, and wrap a function declaration around it, which in effect "hides" the code.

 The practical result is to create a scope bubble around the code in question, which means that any declarations (variable or function) in that code will now be tied to the scope of the new wrapping function, rather than the previously enclosing scope.
 In other words, you can "hide" variables and functions by enclosing them in the scope of a function.